cilium/tetragon/docs/content/en/docs/concepts/cgroup-rate.md

 ##  Limitations

 - The cgroup rate is monitored per CPU
-- At the moment we only monitor and limit base sensor and kprobe events:
+- At the moment we only monitor and limit base sensor:
   - `PROCESS_EXEC`
   - `PROCESS_EXIT`